AsAdityaSonu/AsAdityaSonu/README.md

 # 💫 About Me:
 👋 Hello there!
 I'm ADITYA PANDEY, a student at Thapar Institute of Engineering and Technology.

-🌱 I’m currently learning Machine learning
+🌱 I’m currently learning Web Development

 💡 Passionate about learning new tecnologies.